patrick-crawford/WEB422-Backup/notes/react-components-1.md

 Here, we can see that "useState" is a function, which:

 * Accepts a parameter that allows us to set the *initial value* of a "state" variable
-* Returns ann array consisting two values: the "state" variable itself and a function to update it.
+* Returns an array consisting two values: the "state" variable itself and a function to update it.
 We use a *[destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)* to assign each of those values to a pair of constant variables - in this case: "date" and "setDate".
 In the above case, this is *shorthand* for:

   ```jsx
   const dateState = useState(new Date());